iamcombo/iamcombo/README.md

 ## I'm a Full-Stack Developer who is eager to learn!

-- 🔭 I’m currently working on ...Github
+- 🔭 I’m currently working on Github
 - 🌱 I’m currently learning Design
 - 💬 Ask me about Anything
 - 🙌🏼 2021 Goals: Learn a new language